Despire/despire.github.io/_posts/2024-10-11-fearless-concurrency-atomics-mutexes-channels.markdown

 ```

 By spawning goroutines we need a way to signal/communicate between them.
 This is where Channels come in.
 Channels are a key feature of the Go programming language that makes Go the concurrent programming language that it is.
-Channels are a communication medium for multiple goroutines to share memory by communicating with each other, rather than sharing memory directly between each of them to communicate a model of model of communicating sequential processes[^3].
+Channels are a communication medium for multiple goroutines to share memory by communicating with each other, rather than sharing memory directly between each of them to communicate, a model of communicating sequential processes[^3].
 Creating channels in go is straighforward:

 ```go
 chan := make(chan struct{})